Pollution from nanomaterials: Exposure toxicity

-Difficulties in Measurement
+Difficulties in measurement

 There is no clear consensus on potential human and ecological impacts stemming from exposure to ENMs.
 As a result, developing reliable methods for testing ENM toxicity assessment has been a high priority for commercial usage.
 However, ENMs are found in a variety of conditions making a universal testing method non-viable.
 Currently, both in-vitro and in-vivo assessments are used, where the effects of NPs on events such as apoptosis, or conditions like cell viability, are observed.

 In measuring ENMs, addressing and accounting for uncertainties such as impurities and biological variability is crucial.
 In the case of ENMs, some concerns include changes that occur during testing such as agglomeration and interaction with substances in the testing media, as well as how ENMS disperse in the environment.
 For example, one investigation into how the presence of fullerenes impacted largemouth bass in 2004 concluded that fullerenes were responsible for neurological damage done to the fish, whereas subsequent studies revealed this was actually a result of byproducts resulting from the dispersal of fullerenes into tetrahydrofuran (THF) and minimal toxicity was observed when water was used in its place.
 Fortunately, greater thoroughness in the process of testing could help to resolve these issues.
 One method that has proven useful in avoiding artifacts is the thorough characterization of ENMS in the laboratory conducting the testing rather than just relying on the information provided by manufacturers.

 In addition to problems that can arise due to testing, there is contention on how to ensure testing is done for environmentally relevant conditions, partly due to the difficulty of detecting and quantifying ENMs in complex environmental matrices.
 Currently, straightforward analytical methods are not available for the detection of NPs in the environment, although computer modeling is thought to be a potential pathway moving forward.
 A push to focus on the development of internationally agreed upon unbiased toxicological models holds promise to provide greater consensus within the field as well as enable more accurate determinations of ENMs in the environment.

-Regulation and Organizations
+Regulation and organizations

-Current Policy

 The regulation of nanomaterials is present in the U.S. and many other countries globally.
-Current policy is directed mainly at manufacturing exposure of NPs in the environment.
+Policy is directed mainly at manufacturing exposure of NPs in the environment.